What do you need to do?

 The IIC 2021 Competition for Future Leaders is a competition run by the International Institute of Communications.
 By entering the competition, entrants agree to comply with the rules set out below.

-The Competition is open to individuals aged 35 and under, on competition closing date 3 July 2021, working within the TMT communications sector.
+The Competition is open to individuals aged 35 and under, on competition closing date 31 July 2021 (COMPETITION NOW CLOSED) working within the TMT communications sector.

 Entries must be the original work of the author and previously unpublished.